 Physical media links: ‘Träum Mal Wieder’ (as part of the Cinema box-set) (Amazon)

-During the writing of this blog the re-release of David Sylvian’s 2002 remix of Plight & Premonition was announced on Grönland Records, together with the later collaboration Flux & Mutability.
-To be issued on digital download, vinyl and cd (iTunes) (Amazon – cd) (burningshed – vinyl) (burningshed – cd)
+David Sylvian’s 2002 remix of Plight & Premonition was re-released on Grönland Records in 2018, together with the later collaboration Flux & Mutability.
+Issued on digital download, vinyl and cd (Grönland) (Amazon – cd) (burningshed – vinyl) (burningshed – cd)